 to render the object.

-In the editor Hierarchy Panel, you can quickly create a node with a cuboid mesh renderer ( Hierarchy Panel -> Right Click -> 3D Object -> Cuboid ).
+In the editor Hierarchy Panel, you can quickly create a node with a cuboid mesh renderer attached ( Hierarchy Panel -> Right-click -> 3D Object -> Cuboid ).

-Of course, you can also mount a mesh renderer to an existing node in the scene and set any mesh and material. ( Select Node -> Inspector Panel -> Add Component -> Mesh Renderer ).
+Alternatively, you can manually attach a mesh renderer to an existing node in the scene and assign any mesh and material ( Select Node -> Inspector Panel -> Add Component -> Mesh Renderer ).

 const cubeEntity = rootEntity.createChild("cube");